HL7/fhircast-docs/input/pagecontent/3-6-1-diagnosticreport-open.md

 | Version | Description
 | ------- | ----
 | 0.1 | Initial draft
-| 1.0 | Initial Release
+| 0.5 | Connectathon trials and initial fielded solutions based on draft STU3
-| 2.0 | Reference context resource profiles and update example to be compliant with the profiles
+| 1.0 | Reference context resource profiles and update example to be compliant with the profiles